elewa-academy/Fundamentals/09-state-components/README.md

 ### App = Data + User Interactions

-Here's a good working definition for "application":
+An _application_ is (roughly):
 > Code that defines & enables user interactions with stored data.

 Pretty straight forward after all!
+In this project you will be exploring how to build your application to implement clean behavior-flow & protect your data's integrity using the

 ### State = Truth

-Your new portfolio will have _state_.
-This is either an object or an array that keeps track of what is currently displayed on your portfolio (ie. the repo name & image url for each featured project).
+Your new portfolio will have _state_ (data).
+This will be either an object that keeps track of what is currently displayed on your portfolio (ie. the repo name & image url for each featured project).

 The state should be the final source of truth in your application.
 There should never be a mismatch between what's displayed on the screen and what's stored in your portfolio's _state_.